Out of State Employees

 • Possibly.
 It depends on what is considered a “short time.”

-Note: Staff remote work schedules requires both the approval of departmental leadership and a documented teleworking agreement.
+Note: Staff remote work schedules require both the approval of departmental leadership and the Out of State Workers Review Committee.
+If approved, a documented teleworking agreement must be on file.
 Faculty performing instruction may not alter modality without prior approval (Section 2.4 of the KSU Faculty Handbook).

 • Yes.